 It’s an underrated city.
 People tend to skip it in favour of Rome, Milan, and other popular travel destinations in Italy.
 Of course, this means fewer tourists and a chance to see some of the most important European landmarks.

 Bologna is home to the oldest university in Western Europe and still has a large student population.
 It’s a youthful city with deep roots.

 The historic city centre contains hundreds of medieval towers and old public squares surrounded by cafes and shops.
 Outside of the central district, you’ll find charming neighbourhoods, each with its own unique style.

 Need help deciding where to stay?
 Start comparing accommodations with this guide to the best places to stay in Bologna…

-Where to stay in Bologna: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Bologna: The best hotels, areas & neighbourhoods

 Bologna covers over 140 square kilometres and has a population of about a million people.
 It’s not the largest city in Italy, but it has several distinct areas to explore.

 As you travel around the city centre, you’ll pass dozens of historic sites and old buildings.
 In the surrounding districts, you’ll discover some of the finest restaurants in Italy.